-There’s no need for a stylus or tablet when you’ve got a pen and paper.
-With Bamboo Folio, you can turn your handwritten notes into digital files that are easy to share.
+There’s no need for a stylus or digital tablet when you’ve got a pen and paper.
+With Bamboo Folio, you can turn your written notes into digital files that are easy to share.

 Just touch a button, and your work is saved.
-Whether you’re a creative hobbyist or a professional who needs a bigger digital canvas, the Wacom Bamboo Folio is the perfect tool for turning your ideas into digital reality.
+Whether you’re a creative hobbyist or a professional who needs a bigger digital canvas (that looks like a computer screen), the Wacom Bamboo Folio is the perfect tool for turning your ideas into digital reality.

 So go ahead and let your creativity flow.
-Wacom Bamboo Folio will be there to capture it all.
+Wacom Bamboo Folio drawing tablet will be there to capture it all.